Haivision/srt/docs/CodingConventions.md

 * Multi-declaration
 * Multi-modification

-Multi-declaration should be rather avoided at all.
-This concerns things like:
+Multi-declaration is a declaration like:

 ```
 int a, b;